The Personal OS I run every day.

 The Loop

-The 5 skills above are the starter kit.
+The main skills are the starter kit.
 They're what you run on day one.

 But here's the move that turns Personal OS from "Rob's pre-built starter kit" into your own operating system.